- Alcohol Management Program

 Category determined by the attendees of an event.
 "Attendees" is defined as the highest number of people at the event at one time during the event.

-Please note: Kegs must always be registered with the Office of Student Life regardless of the amount of people at the event.
+Please note: Kegs must always be registered through the Alcohol Management Program regardless of the amount of people at the event.

 The terms defined in this section are intended to be used in the context of Dartmouth College student social events.

 Any event on or off campus hosted by a recognized Dartmouth Undergraduate Student organization at which alcohol may or may not be present, including activities held at an establishment licensed to sell alcohol (ie., restaurant, hotel, bar, nightclub, etc.).
 This includes, but is not limited to, events that are hosted or cosponsored by multiple individuals or organizations.